Overview

 - Are listening difficulties contributing to a child's social skill challenges?

-- Does this college student need someone to take notes in class for him?
+- Does this student need someone to take notes in class for them?

 Norms